One of the many confusing aspects of buying a new TV is trying to understand the technical specifications that the TV manufacturers tell us.

 Motion blur on a TV occurs where the image appears to go blurry when there is quick movement on the screen.
 This is especially noticeable with sports content.

-All of these contribute to what people see as motion blur.
+All of these can contribute to what people see as motion blur.
 As you can see, none of these are directly caused by a low refresh rate.

 In a modern TV panel, there are a couple of ways to try and fix the effect of motion blur.
 They are our old friends - motion interpolation and backlight scanning.
 We have discussed these already further up the page.
 While higher refresh rates can help to make these techniques more effective, they are just a small part of the whole problem of TV motion blur reduction.